o1011o/polymorph-board/README.md

 Headers from the microcontroller extend down into the body of the board where jumpers can be plugged in.
 This is a satisfactory solution but the whole microcontroller housing may be redesigned if a better idea occurs to me.
 The pins from the trrs connector have short lead wires soldered to them and then those wires soldered onto jumpers that plug into the controller.
 The controller can be removed without desoldering anything in case you ever want to recover it.
 ![IMG_20250110_205011286](https://github.com/user-attachments/assets/1c6c2d5f-0c6e-440f-a349-82f9d075dbe6)

 A pair of smallrig arms hold the halves in place and their jaws grab onto this piece to help disribute their clamping pressure and keep them from sliding around.
+This is meant to grab onto the edge of a desk.
 ![IMG_20250110_205309704](https://github.com/user-attachments/assets/283e6bdc-72c7-4f4e-a22c-619152686ff9)